Edinburgh Bonfire Night & History Of Guy Fawkes

 This article has links to products and services we love, which we may make commission from.

-Bonfire Night or Guy Fawkes Day is an annual family-friendly event which takes place on November 5th.
-Locals watch firework displays, light sparklers and feel the warmth from bonfires put on by local councils and private companies.
+Bonfire Night, or Guy Fawkes Day, is an annual family-friendly event that occurs on November 5th.
+Locals watch fireworks displays and enjoy the warmth of bonfires.

 We’ve also included an introduction to Guy Fawkes and the Gunpowder Plot.